Just updated with price cuts and upgraded low-end model.

 Apple updated its iPod touch lineup on June 26, 2014, unifying features and lowering prices across the board on all three capacities.
 The iPod touch in 16, 32, and 64 GB sizes is now priced at $199/$249/$299, with all three models available in six different colors.
-In July, the new 16 GB iPod touch became available in several international countries in addition to the U.S. and Canada.
+In July of 2014, the new 16 GB iPod touch became available in several international countries in addition to the U.S. and Canada.

 Apple had previously offered its 16 GB iPod touch only in silver and without a rear camera or support for the Loop wrist strap, with pricing set at $229.
 Full-featured 32 GB and 64 GB models had been available for $299 and $399 respectively.
 With the update the 32 GB and 64 GB models were unchanged with the exception of $50 and $100 price cuts respectively.